-1.6.4 Wear Leveling
+1.6.3.
+Wear Leveling

-SDP3B FlashDisks do not require or perform a Wear Level operation.
-The command is supported as a NOP operation to maintain backward compatibility with existing software utilities.
+Wear Leveling is an intrinsic part of the erase pooling functionality of NAND memory.
+The command is supported as an NOP operation to maintain backward compatibility with existing software utilities.

-1.6.5 Using the Erase Sector and Write without Erase Commands
+1.6.4.
+Using the Erase Sector and Write without Erase Commands

-As a result of the SDP3B FlashDisk's almost unlimited endurance, the Erase Sector and Write Without Erase Commands are no longer supported.
+As a result of the SDP3B FlashDisk's high write performance, the Erase Sector and Write Without Erase Commands are no longer supported.
 There will be no net gain in the use of these commands.
-Since the write performance of SanDisk products typically improves with the introduction of next generation flash technologies, this feature is no longer required.
+Since the write performance of SanDisk products typically improves with the introduction of next gener ation flash technologies, this feature is no longer required.
 Any platforms employing these commands in previous SanDisk products will not be affected as a result of the elimination of this function.
 The Erase Sector Command will still erase the sectors but the Write Without Erase Command will perform a normal Write Command resulting in no net gain in write performance.

-1.6.6 Automatic Sleep Mode
+1.6.5.
+Automatic Sleep Mode

 A unique feature of the SanDisk SDP3B FlashDisk (and other SanDisk products) is automatic entrance and exit from sleep mode.
-Upon completion of a command, the SDP3B FlashDisk will enter the sleep mode to conserve power if no further commands are received within 5 msec.
+Upon completion of a command, the SDP3B FlashDisk will enter sleep mode to conserve power if no further commands are received within 5 msec.
 The host does not have to take any action for this to occur.
 In most systems, the SDP3B FlashDisk is in sleep mode except when the host is accessing it, thus conserving power.
 Note that the delay from command completion to entering sleep mode can be adjusted.

-When the host is ready to access the SDP3B FlashDisk and it is in sleep mode, any command issued to the SDP3B FlashDisk will cause it to exit sleep and respond.
+When the host is ready to access the SDP3B FlashDisk and it is insleep mode, any command issued to the SDP3B FlashDisk will cause it to exit sleep and respond.
 The host does not have to follow the ATA protocol of issuing a reset first.
 It may do this if desired, but it is not needed.
 By not issuing the reset, performance is improved through the reduction of overhead but this must be done only for the SanDisk products as other ATA products may not support this feature.

-1.6.7 Dynamic Adjustment of Performance versus Power Consumption
+1.6.6.
+Dynamic Adjustment of Performance versus Power Consumption